 - 6.1 We believe that parents have a fundamental role to play in helping children to learn.
-We do all we can to inform parents about what and how their children are learning: - by holding parent consultations to share targets with parents at consultation - by sending information to parents, at the start of each term, which outlines the topics that the children will be studying during that term at school; - by sending parents regular reports in which we explain the progress made by each child, and indicate how the child can improve further; - by explaining to parents how they can support their children with homework - giving parents the opportunity to add to planning by sharing the children's interests - 6.2 We believe that parents have the responsibility to support their children and the school in implementing school policies.
+We do all we can to inform parents about what and how their children are learning: - by holding parent consultations to share targets with parents at consultation - by sending information to parents, at the start of each term, which outlines the topics that the children will be studying during that term at school - by sending parents regular reports in which we explain the progress made by their child, and indicate how the child can improve further - by explaining to parents how they can support their children with homework - 6.2 We believe that parents have the responsibility to support their children and the school in implementing school policies.
 We would therefore expect parents: - to ensure that their child has the best attendance record possible; - to ensure that their child is equipped for school with the correct uniform and PE kit; - to do their best to keep their child healthy and fit to attend school; - to inform school if there are matters outside of school that are likely to affect a child's performance or behaviour; - to promote a positive attitude towards school and learning in general; - to fulfil the requirements set out in the home-school agreement.